PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-1/README.md

 1. a) The three countries that generated the highest profit in 2014 were the United States, India and China.

+- For the United States, the Canon ImageCLASS 2200 Advanced Copier brought in profit of $25,200.
+The second highest selling product was the Fellows PB500 Electric Punch Plastic Comb Binding Machine with Manual Bind with $7753.
+The third highest selling product was Hewlett Packard LaserJet 3310 Copier with $6,984.

+- For India, the Sauder Classic Bookcase, Traditional brought in profit of $2,904.
+The second highest selling product was the Apple Smart Phone, with caller ID with $2,818.
+The third highest selling product was the Cisco Smart Phone, with Caller ID with $1,609.

+- For China, the Sauder Classic Bookcase, Metal brought in profit of $1,463.
+The second highest selling product was the Bush Classic Bookcase, mobile with $1,221.
+The third highest selling product was the HP Copy Machine,color with $1,196.

 2.